 If you disagree with my list, that’s okay.
 But, I read a lot more books than I write, so I tend to think of myself as a professional reader.

 Thanks for reading.
 Please feel free to start a conversation at one of my online homes.
 I assure you I will respond. ;)

 If you’d like to share an article that you think would be interesting to readers and authors, submit your idea here!

 Grab a Great Deal from one of Today's Sponsors!

 For Great Book Deals sent straight to your in-box, click HERE!

 Don't forget to register to WIN our GIVEAWAY!

-This month and a half...we're giving away a $100 Shopping Spree on Amazon.com!
+This month we're giving away a $100 Amazon Shopping Spree!

 Disclosure of Material Connection: This site is managed by Carmen DeSousa.
 Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”